EskoDijk/ot-ns/cli/README.md

 ```

 The log entries of nodes are displayed in the CLI.
 This can be useful for interactive debugging or inspection of a
 node's behavior.
-The watch function is mostly independent from the OT node's log file: entries that are not displayed,
+The watch function is mostly independent of the OT node's log file: entries that are not displayed,
 are typically still written to the OT node log file.

 Node IDs to watch can be selected using individual node(s), range(s) of nodes, "all" nodes, or a combination.
 See